oyve/bme680-signalk-ws/README.md

 ## Prerequisites
 - Requires a bme680-sensor
-- Optional: Setup a new user different from your admin user in SignalK
+- (optional) Setup a new user different from your admin user in SignalK

 ## Use
 Create a new file `.env`-file in the project root folder to store your personal configuration.

-Add the following,  replace IP, USERNAME, PASSWORD and MMSI number
+Add the following,  replace IP, USERNAME, PASSWORD and the MMSI number of your vessel.
 ```
 SIGNALK_URL=ws://IP:3000/signalk/v1/stream?subscribe=none
 SIGNALK_USERNAME=USERNAME